 Current Residence: Yorba Linda, CA

-Presbyteries: Heartland, Houston Metro, Iowa, North Texas, Platte Valley, Rocky Mountain, South Texas, Southwest
+Presbyteries: Arizona, Heartland, Hills & Plains, Houston Metro, Iowa, North Texas, Platte Valley, Rio Grande, Rocky Mountain, South Texas

 Presbyteries: Central Indiana, Chicago Metro, Columbus Metro, Great Lakes, Illiana, Missouri, Nashville, Northern Illinois, Ohio, Ohio Valley, Siouxlands, Tennessee Valley, Wisconsin